msalibian/STAT406/Lecture12/README.md

 -   loop over the *N* trees, averaging the corresponding *N* vectors of predictions; or
 -   use `sapply` (check the help page if you are not familiar with the `apply` functions in `R`).

 The later option results in code that is much more elegant, efficient (allowing for future uses of the ensemble), and compact.
 Of course both give exactly the same results.
 Below we illustrate both strategies.
-If we use the **first approach** we obtain the following estimated MSPE using the test set:
+If we use the **first approach (loop)** we obtain the following estimated MSPE using the test set:

 ``` r
 pr.bagg2 <- rep(0, nrow(dat.te))